erantanen/my_blog/content/py-intro/lesson_1.rst

 All programing is based on some type of decision, these decisions are called conditionals.
-The first conditional we will look at is the "if" statment.
+The first conditional we will look at is the "if" statement.